renpy/renpy/sphinx/source/screens.rst

         # All sorts of other screen elements could be here, but the nearrect needs
         # be at the top level, and the last thing show, apart from its child.

-        # If a focus has been captured, display the dropdown.
+        # Only if the focus has been captured, display the dropdown.
+        # You could also use showif instead of basic if
         if GetFocusRect("diff_drop"):

             # If the player clicks outside the frame, dismiss the dropdown.